 Omnichannel vs. E-commerce

-As the pandemic progressed and stay-at-home orders were mandated, we saw declines in multiple size purchases across both types of retailers in March.
+As the pandemic due to COVID-19 progressed and stay-at-home orders were mandated, we saw declines in multiple size purchases across both types of retailers in March.
 As April went on, purchases increased consistently with omnichannel trends following a week behind e-commerce only trends.
 Despite the year-over-year increase, this was a similar pattern witnessed in 2019.

 In our e-book, we shared that e-commerce only retailers had a fairly flat rate of size sampling in January and February 2020, with a small dip going into March.
 So far in Q2, e-commerce only retailers saw a 42% lower rate of multisize purchases than in March, compared to the 7% increase last year.